limalib/docs/docs/source/mudlib/clusters-base.rst

 Functions
 =========
+.. c:function:: void neutralize_emotion(int emotion)

+Neutralize an emotion by one point.
+This is useful for calming down an NPC.

-.. c:function:: void mod_emotion(mixed emotion, int mod)
+.. c:function:: void mod_emotion(int emotion, int mod)

 Function for modifying the behavior of the brainee.
 Examples::